Ovilia/blog/_posts/2014-05-18-03-dive-into-css.md

 ## Suggested Answer

 Here we give a possible solution.
-You should ask yourself why this is different from your implementation and ask me if you have any wonder. :smiley: You can use <a href="jsFiddle" target="_blank">http://jsfiddle.net/</a> to share your code.
+You should ask yourself why this is different from your implementation and ask me if you have any wonder. :smiley: You can use <a href="http://jsfiddle.net/" target="_blank">jsFiddle</a> to share your code.

 A better way to check this is to <a href="{{ site.url }}/demo/2014-05-18-03-dive-into-css-01.html" target="_blank">run the demo</a> and use *Inspect Element* for information.